 The Anglo Saxon Chronicle gives a dire entry for the year 793.
 (In those days it was common to take glowing, flying dragon activity as an omen of evil to come.)
 “This year came dreadful fore-warnings over the land of the Northumbrians, terrifying the people most woefully: these were immense sheets of light rushing through the air, and whirlwinds, and fiery, dragons flying across the firmament.”
 Reliable witness reports of “flying dragons” (pterosaur-like creatures) in Europe are recorded around 1649.
 (Thorpe, B. Ed., The Anglo Saxon Chronicle, 1861, p.48.)
 This remarkable book also describes an encounter with a dragon in 1405: “Close to the town of Bures, near Sudbury, there has lately appeared, to the great hurt of the countryside, a dragon, vast in body, with a crested head, teeth like a saw, and a tail extending to an enormous length.
 Having slaughtered the shepherd of the flock, it devoured many sheep….In order to destroy him, all the country people around were summoned.
 But when the dragon saw that he was again to be assailed with arrows, he fled into a marsh or mere and there hid himself among the long reeds, and was no more seen” (p.
 60).

-An example of an ancient dragon story is given to the right (click to enlarge and read some text.)
-The prolific 17th century writer Athanasius Kircher’s record tells how the noble man, Christopher Schorerum, prefect of the entire territory, “wrote a true history summarizing there all, for by that way, he was able to confirm the truth of the things experienced, and indeed the things truly seen by the eye, written in his own words: ‘On a warm night in 1619, while contemplating the serenity of the heavens, I saw a shining dragon of great size in front of Mt.
+We still have a couple of examples of Medieval dragon booklets, like The Dragon Story shown to the right and Strange News out of Essex or The Winged Serpent.
+The prolific 17th century writer Athanasius Kircher’s recorded how the noble man, Christopher Schorerum, prefect of the entire territory, “wrote a true history summarizing there all, for by that way, he was able to confirm the truth of the things experienced, and indeed the things truly seen by the eye, written in his own words: ‘On a warm night in 1619, while contemplating the serenity of the heavens, I saw a shining dragon of great size in front of Mt.
 Pilatus, coming from the opposite side of the lake [or ‘hollow’], a cave that is named Flue [Hogarth-near Lucerne] moving rapidly in an agitated way, seen flying across; It was of a large size, with a long tail, a long neck, a reptile’s head, and ferocious gaping jaws.
 As it flew it was like iron struck in a forge when pressed together that scatters sparks.
 At first I thought it was a meteor from what I saw.
 But after I diligently observed it alone, I understood it was indeed a dragon from the motion of the limbs of the entire body.’
 From the writings of a respected clergyman, in fact a dragon truely exists in nature it is amply established.”
 (Kircher, Athanasius, Mundus Subterraneus, 1664, tr. by Hogarth, “Dragons,” 1979, pp. 179-180.)
 Such bioluminescent nocturnal flying creatures are known in some regions still today.
 (See the Ropen page.)
 Might they not be the basis for the “fiery dragon” lore from ancient civilizations around the world?

 John Harris was a scientific man that edited the first encyclopedia.
 He gives a singularly account of the capture of a dragon: “We have, in an ancient author, a very large and circumstantial account of the taking of a dragon on the frontiers of Ethiopia, which was one and twenty feet in length, and was carried to Ptolemy Philadelphus, who every bountifully rewarded such as ran the hazard of procuring him this beast.”
 (Harris, John, Collection of Voyages, vol. i, London, 1764, p.
 474.)
 But this pales in comparison to the account St. Ambrose gives of dragons “seen in the neighbourhood of the Ganges nearly seventy cubits in length.”
 (Ambrose, De Moribus Brachmanorum, 1668.)
 It was one of this size that Alexander and his army saw in a cave.
 “Its terrible hissing made a strong impression on the Macedonians, who, with all their courage, could not help being frighted at so horrid a spectacle.”
 (Aelian, De Animal, lib.
 XV, cap.
 21.)